the venous blood draw: a brief history and the future of venipuncture

-The use of blood analysis to understand the causes of illnesses and symptoms has not always been a routine part of medical practice.
-Phlebotomy has its roots in a much more ancient art: bloodletting.
+Did you know that venipuncture was not always a routine part of medical practice?
+The routine venous blood draw has its roots in a much more ancient art: bloodletting.

 Blood in the Ancient World

 Bloodletting, the practice of withdrawing blood from a patient to cure or prevent disease or illness, was once common practice across much of the world and has been documented as far back as ancient Egypt around 1000 BCE.
 Physicians and philosophers in Ancient Greece and the Roman Empire both extolled the virtues of the practice as it purged the body of bad humors.
 In this system of medicine, the key to good health was seen as the ability to keep the humors in balance.
 Removing blood or other bodily fluids that contained the humors could restore this balance when illness occurred.

 18th and 19th Century Medicine

 Nearly 2000 years later and the practice of bloodletting was still commonplace, being routinely practiced by surgeons and physicians, even though the theory of humors had fallen into disrepute.
 It wasn’t until the end of the 18th century that the practice began to be called into question with the rise of evidence-based medicine and a better understanding of how the body worked.
 However, it was not a quick transition, and cases of bloodletting were still documented as providing effective treatments for certain illnesses and conditions well into the 20th century.